ikharsha/iflix/README.md

 ## Work Experience
 - **Cigniti Technologies, HYD, India**
-  - AI and developmenet Intern
+  - AI and development Intern
   - September 19, 2023 - December 19, 2023
   - worked on Implementing LLM models for Web Security,developed a prototype for Business Usecase.
   - Used Openai models for multipurpose Usecase.